 • The study was delivered as a partnership between NHS Regional Genetics Services and the Wellcome Trust Sanger Institute with diagnostic results returned to individual patients by their own consultant clinician

-• DECIPHER (https://decipher.sanger.ac.uk) provides a platform for recruitment, phenotype upload, variant interpretation and proportionate data-sharing across NHS genetics services
+• DECIPHER, an interactive web-based database with tools to aid the interpretation of genomic variants, provided a platform for recruitment, phenotype upload, variant interpretation and proportionate data-sharing across NHS genetics services

 • The DDD study has a high international profile and DECIPHER enables a global reach for the study.